PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-06 08:49:05
+Last updated: 2024-04-06 08:49:38
-Random Quote: I'm sorry, can you repeat that?
-I don't speak "I-never-get-laid". - Barney Stinson
+Random Quote: Ellie: "There's not gonna be anything bad in here?"
+Joel: "Just you." - Joel Miller